Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 Shadow DOM is a technique that allows encapsulation in DOM and CSSOM.

-This had always been part of browsers in the form of, say, input elements.
+XXXXXXXXXXXXXXXXXXXThis had always been part of browsers in the form of, say, input elements.
 But with shadow DOM it became available for us mere mortals.

-## How does it work?
+## What does shadow DOM do?

 Contrary to what you might think: shadow DOM *does* inherit CSS from its parent nodes.
-What the parent cannot do is target elements in the shadow DOM directly.
+What the parent *cannot* do is target elements in the shadow DOM directly.
 Conversely, the CSS inside the shadow DOM has no effect whatsoever on the rest of the document.

 There are however several ways we can control shadow DOM from the outside: the host selector, slots, parts and CSS properties.
+We also used to have selectors `::shadow` and `/deep/`, but these were deprecated in favor of JS manipulation.

 ### Custom elements

+At this point it might be a good time to mention [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
+Which is something different, but generally goes hand in hand with shadow DOM.
+Yes, you can simply say `document.querySelector('#host').attachShadow({ mode: 'open' }).innerHTML = '<style>.inner{color:red;}</style><span class="inner">I am the terror that flaps in the night</span>'`.
+But there's no fun in that.

 ### host selector